Jojoz23/connectify/README.md

 # simplified-instagram
-Collaborating with Rayyan and Jeojo to make a simple social media platform.
+Collaborating with Rayyan and Jaejo to make a simple social media platform.